 Fans of Mr. Randi have put together great compilations of the many “fails” that he’s exposed over the years.
 Unlike the over emotional, hyper reactive hysterics that we see nowadays, Randi remains a true professional at all times.
 He could have easily rubbed salt into the wound and it would be deserved, yet Randi simply allows the frauds to fall flatly on their face in the front of the audience.
 In my view it is even better this way.

 Aside from Uri Geller, who I’ll focus more on later, Randi successfully exposed James Hydrick, a so-called psychic who could turn phone book pages with his mind.
-On a side note, Hydrick’s ninja suite and 70s mustache make his live debunking quite memorable.
+On a side note, Hydrick’s ninja suit and 70s mustache make his live debunking quite memorable.

 Randi’s work led to the downfall of Peter Popoff, a televangelist from the 80s, who duped many of his followers by claiming he had direct contact to God.
 In fact, Randi proved that Peter had a hidden earpiece present during his performances.
 His wife would feed information to him that was provided on the registration cards of the participants, for example their home address.
 Popoff would then “channel” God (his wife on a walkie talkie) who would proceed to tell him the address or some other general information of the follower.
 By establishing credibility he would then claim to heal ailments and make predictions, and of course he needed plenty of donations to continue!
 Hats off to you Mr. Randi for exposing this creep.